hmil/ng-vacuum/README.md

 });
 ```

-This example barly scratches the surface.
+This example barely scratches the surface.
 NgVacuum packs a ton of useful features like shallow rendering and type-safe mocks which are designed to maximize the usefulness of unit tests while minimizing their maintainance cost.

 Read the [online documentation](https://code.hmil.fr/ng-vacuum/) to get started.